 Evolution

-1. Contrasts with the solid "temporal shield" (turtles) or multiple temporal openings (snakes, lizards) of other reptiles
+1. Contrasts with the solid "temporal shield" (turtles) or multiple temporal openings of other modern day reptiles (snakes, lizards) and birds

 2. Function